opendp/opendp/docs/source/user/putting-it-together.rst

 Putting It Together
 ===================

-Let's say we want to compute the DP mean of a csv dataset of student exam scores, using a privacy budget of 1 epsilon.
+Lets say we want to compute the DP mean of a csv dataset of student exam scores, using a privacy budget of 1 epsilon.
 We also want an accuracy estimate with 95% confidence.